pozsarzs/modshell/README.md

 deleted from the buffer.
 The graphical version has a simple editor window with syntax highlighting instead of the line editor.

-Variables and constants defined before running the script will be deleted.
+Variables, constants and macros defined before running the script will be deleted.
 It is also possible to observe the values of up to four variables during runtime and to keep the final values​of constants and variables created during runtime.

 **Raw serial connection**